RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 NodePort enabled!

-### Setup an Ingress Controller
+### Setup an Ingress Controller / Gateway

-The downside of externally exposed services is that each set of pods needs its own service.
-Your clients (in house and third party developers, etc.) probably do not want to keep track of a bunch of service names, ports and IPs.
+The downside of externally exposed services, like NodePorts, is that each set of pods needs its own service.
+Your clients (in house developers, third party developers, etc.) probably do not want to keep track of a bunch of service names, ports and IPs.

 Kubernetes introduced an ingress framework to allow a single externally facing gateway (called an Ingress Controller) to route HTTP/HTTPS traffic to multiple backend services.

-Like many other networking functions, upstream Kubernetes does not come with an Ingress Controller.
-There are several good, free, open source options.
+Like many other networking functions, upstream Kubernetes does not come with an Ingress Controller, however there are several good, free, open source options.
 In this lab we will use Emissary, a CNCF project built on top of the Envoy proxy, another CNCF project.
 Emissary implements not only the features required by Kubernetes Ingress but also defines many custom Resources we can use to access functionality well beyond the generic (but portable) basic Kubernetes Ingress.
+Tools like Emissary are often called Gateways because they provide many advanced features used to control inbound application traffic.

 Installing Emissary is easy.
 Like many Kubernetes addons, Emissary prefers to run in its own namespace.